 Figure 9-788eg—Multi-Link Control field

+The EML Capabilities Present subfield is set to 1 if the EML Capabilities field is present in the Common Info field.
+Otherwise the subfield is set to 0.

 TGbe Editor to make the following changes in Subclause 9.4.2.295b.2: